cryptomator/cryptomator.github.io/content/encrypt-dropbox.en.md

 ## Free Dropbox encryption {#free-dropbox-encryption}

-Cryptomator for Windows, macOS, and Linux is free of charge.
-[Download Cryptomator now.](/downloads/)
+The desktop app of Cryptomator is free of charge and available for all major operating systems.
+[Download Cryptomator now and try it out.](/downloads/)

 If you also want to protect your files on your smartphone, you can get the mobile app for a one-time fee of 9.99 Euros.
 The app is available for iOS and Android.

 ## Encrypt your Dropbox and reliably protect your data: This is how Cryptomator helps you {#features}